José María Pino Suárez: Family origins

 Pino's great-uncles were Joaquín Baranda and Pedro Baranda.
-Joaquín had served as Chief Justice of the Supreme Court of Justice, Governor of Campeche, Senator, and was a long-serving Cabinet Minister (1882- 1901),being appointed as Secretary of Justice, Education and, briefly, Foreign Affairs under Presidents Manuel González and Porfirio Díaz.
-He became one of the most powerful cabinet ministers of the porfiriato, but he resigned in 1901, after falling out with José Yves Limantour, the influnetial Secretary of the Treasury and head of the Cíentificos, a powerful group of technocrats; Limantour had demanded Baranda's resignation after the latter had successfully thwarted Limantour's candidacy for the presidency on a legal technisism, arguing his French origin.
-During his time in government, Joaquín Baranda was responsible for founding the Public Prosecutor's Office (Procuraduría General de la República) and the Normal School (Escuela Normal de Profesores).
-Meanwhile, Pedro Baranda was a General who fought for the liberal cause in the Reform Wars and the French intervention, and participated in the constituent assembly that drafted the liberal Constitution of 1857.
+Joaquín had served as Chief justice of the Supreme Court of Justice, Governor of Campeche, Senator, and, between 1882 and 1901, was a long-serving Cabinet Minister, being appointed as Secretary of Justice, Education and, briefly, Foreign Affairs under presidents Manuel González and Porfirio Díaz.
+He became one of the most powerful Cabinet Ministers of the porfiriato, but he resigned in 1901, after falling out with José Yves Limantour, the influential Secretary of the Treasury and head of the Cíentificos, a powerful group of technocrats; Limantour had demanded Baranda's resignation after the latter had, as Justice Secretary, successfully thwarted Limantour's presidential arguing that he was constitutionally ineligible to be president due to his French origins.
+During his time in government, Joaquín Baranda was responsible for founding the Public Prosecutor's Office (Procuraduría General de la República) and the Normal school (Escuela Normal de Profesores).
+Meanwhile, his brother, General Pedro Baranda fought for the liberal cause in the Reform Wars and the French Intervention, and participated in the constituent assembly that drafted the liberal Constitution of 1857.
 Later in his career, he promoted the creation of the states of Campeche and Morelos, serving as Governor of both states.
-In Campeche, the inflience of the Baranda brothers was such that for many years, the state capital was known as Campeche de Baranda, as noted by Rugeley:“ [Pedro Baranda] came from the highest echelons of southeastern political royalty.
+In Campeche, the influence of the Baranda brothers was such that for many years, the State Capital was known as Campeche de Baranda:“ [Pedro Baranda] came from the highest echelons of southeastern political royalty.
 [He] haled from a Campeche-based family long active in civil and military affairs.
 His father, Pedro Sáinz de Baranda, [...] had championed a socially conservative, gaditano independence; shortly thereafter, he founded the famous Aurora Yucateca cotton mill in Valladolid, a bold experiment in industrial revolution […] Pedro himself had fought […] to create the state of Campeche, then fought against the interventionists in Tabasco.
-Promoted to the rank of General by Juárez, he then served as first governor of the state of Morelos and later as senator of his home state.
-The honorific “Campeche de Baranda” commemorates his role there, while an enormous statue of his father don Pedro, the elder, sword tightly in hand, greets the modern day motorist along the city's malecón.Another uncle of Pino Suárez was Joaquín Casasús, a lawyer, banker and economist who served as Ambassador to the United States and managed to obtain a favorable ruling for Mexico in the Chamizal dispute.
+Promoted to the rank of General by Juárez, he then served as first Governor of Morelos and later as the Senator from Campeche.
+The honorific "Campeche de Baranda" commemorates his role there, while an enormous statue of his father don Pedro the elder, sword tightly in hand, greets the modern day motorist along the city's malecón.Another uncle of Pino Suárez was Joaquín Casasús, a lawyer, economist, diplomat, and banker who was a leading member of the influential Cíentificos group and made a substantial fortune representing American and British interests in Mexico.
+He at one time served as Mexican Ambassador to the United States and managed to obtain a favorable arbitration ruling for Mexico in the Chamizal dispute, a border conflict with the United States.